dpoppe7/MyTunes/README.md

 # MyTunes

 WPF application that allows a user to organize and play songs.
 Audio files can be added to and removed from the app and organized into playlists.

+# Procrastination Penalty

+Both requirements completed on time.

+# Additional requirements implemented

+1. Add the ability to rename and delete a playlist.
+2. Use a control template or styles with at least one trigger to alter the look and behavior of the Play and Stop buttons.

 # Contributions of each teammate: